Who can ask for a carer assessment?

 A carer does not need to be:

-- living in the same home as the person being cared for
+- Living in the same home as the person being cared for.

-- caring 24/7 – carers often need to balance their caring role with working and/or other commitments
+- Caring 24/7 – carers often need to balance their caring role with working and/or other commitments.

-Not sure if eligible?
+Not sure if you’re eligible?

 What would happen to the person you are helping, if you were not there for them?
 If their health and well-being could suffer without your help, then you are a carer who is eligible for an assessment.

-How to ask for a carer assessment
+How to ask for a carer assessment in the UK

 Local Councils have the overall responsibility to arrange an assessment of carer needs for carers in their area and may also have carers units and/or information for carers in their local areas.